New Zealand International Film Festival: History

+In early 2020 General Manager Sharon Byrne resigned from the festival after more than twenty years of service and Communications Manager Rebecca McMillan resigned after a decade with the organisation.
+In November 2021 Director Marten Rabarts stood down from the festival.
+The Auckland part of the festival was cancelled in 2021 due to COVID-19 restrictions.
+The Wellington programme screened 164 feature films.

+In 2023 there were 129 titles presented in 15 regions, a similar size to before COVID-19 interrupted business.
+In November 2023 NZIFF released a 10-year strategy, Te Ahua o te Whānau Mārama, citing the effects of the global pandemic and other aspects in New Zealand as affecting the viability of the festival.

+In early 2024 five key Festival Programmers all stood down from their roles with NZIFF.
+Senior Programmer Sandra Reid (after 30 years service); Incredibly Strange Programmer Ant Timpson (after 20 years service); Square Eyes Programmer Nicola Marshall (after 19 years service); Animation Programmer Malcolm Turner (after more than two decades service) and Asian & LGBTQ Programmer Vicci Ho (after four years service).
+The 2024 festival was originally planned to only include Auckland, Wellington, Christchurch and Dunedin (in fewer venues, and over fewer days), cutting out Hamilton, Tauranga, Palmerston North, New Plymouth, Masterton, Hawke's Bay, Whangarei, Gisborne, Nelson, Gore and Timaru.
+Then-festival chairperson Catherine Fitzgerald said COVID-19 impacts over 2020, 2021, 2022 and 2023 have impacted the festival.
+However, in March it was announced that the festival would be occurring as planned in Hamilton, Napier, Nelson, New Plymouth, Masterton, and Tauranga.

 Auckland

 Auckland was the first city in the country to have a film festival.
 Founded in 1969 as a component of the Auckland Festival, the Auckland International Film Festival (AIFF) in time became a fund-raising event subsidising live arts.
 Rescued from this role by the intervention of the New Zealand Federation of Film Societies in 1984, the AIFF achieved an audience in excess of 100,000 for the first time in 2005.
 In 2019, it achieved a record audience of over 112,000.
-The year 2000 marked the AIFF's return to the refurbished Civic Theatre, a celebrated atmospheric theatre built in 1929.
+The year 2000 marked the AIFF's return to the refurbished Civic Theatre, an atmospheric theatre built in 1929.

 Wellington

 The Wellington Film Festival (WFF) was inaugurated by Lindsay Shelton and the Wellington Film Society with seven films in 1972.
 Thirty years later, it showed over 150 programmes to audiences in excess of 71,000.
 In 2018, it exceeded 84,000 admits.
 The main venue is the Embassy Theatre, and the WFF and NZIFF have played a major role in the theatre's rehabilitation and continuing refurbishment.